-How many dog lovers feel that dreadful pang of guilt every time we leave the house without our dog?
-For some of us, it might be the worst time of day as the soft, brown eyes of our loyal canine companions follow our every preparation to go out with what we imagine to be a real sense of uncomprehending betrayal.
-But however much we miss our dogs, you can absolutely guarantee that they miss us more.
+How many dog lovers feel dreadful guilt whenever they leave the house without their dog?
+For some of us, it might be the worst time of day as our loyal canine companions’ soft, brown eyes follow our every preparation to go out with what we imagine to be a real sense of uncomprehending betrayal.
+However much we miss our dogs, you can guarantee they miss us more.

-If a puppy or dog was able to make a list of the things that it wants most in life, being with the humans that whom it has bonded would be right at the top.
+If a puppy or dog could list the things it wants most in life, being with the humans with whom it has bonded would be right at the top.

 Lonely not naughty

 Sadly, all across the world, dog shelters have been crammed this year with unwanted ‘pandemic puppies’.
-As people have gone back to work, these dogs have suddenly become ‘naughty’ or ‘too much, or even ‘too needy’.
+As people have returned to work, these dogs have suddenly become ‘naughty’, ‘ too much, or even ‘too needy’.

-But what many of these owners do not realize is that this is not naughtiness, but symptoms of terrible stress.
-This stress is called separation anxiety, and as with all potentially difficult situations in our relationship with our beloved dogs, the responsibility lies directly with us to prepare our canine buddies to be alone.
+But many of these owners do not realize that this is not naughtiness but symptoms of terrible stress.
+This stress is called separation anxiety.
+As with all potentially difficult situations in our relationship with our beloved dogs, we are responsible for preparing our canine buddies to be alone.

-Even if we think our dog copes with being alone, we must all be aware that this can also be an invisible condition.
-Pacing, whining and excessive drooling are other clear signs of high levels of stress, but these symptoms leave no physical evidence behind them.
+Even if we think our dog copes with being alone, we must all know this can also be an invisible condition.
+Pacing, whining, and excessive drooling are other clear signs of high-stress levels, but these symptoms leave no physical evidence behind them.

-One study of this in the United Kingdom used hidden cameras to show dog owners the levels of stress their dogs’ experience, leaving them shocked and often in tears.
+One study in the United Kingdom used hidden cameras to show dog owners the stress levels their dogs experience, leaving them shocked and often in tears.